ADorigi/scratch/docs/digital-ocean.md

 Deploy the above manifest

 ```
-kubectl apply -f cert-manager-issuer.yaml
+kubectl apply -f issuer.yaml
 ```

-Confirm that the certificate tis issued and `Ready`
+Confirm that the certificate is issued and `Ready`.
+The certificate might take a few minutes to get to `Ready` state.

 ```
 kubectl get certificates -n opengovernance